Park Science Building

 illness or other such dire circumstances.

-ALL work submitted for grading should be entirely YOUR OWN (or that of a group if you are working in a group).
+ALL work submitted for grading should be entirely YOUR OWN (except for labs).
 Sharing of programs, code snippets, etc. is not permitted under ANY circumstances.
 That said, I encourage you to discuss assignments at an algorithmic level with other students.

 Learning AccommodationsStudents requesting accommodations in this course because of the impact of disability are encouraged to meet with me privately early in the semester with a verification letter.
 Students not yet approved to receive accommodations should also contact Deb Alder, Coordinator of Accessibility Services, at 610-526-7351 in Guild Hall, as soon as possible, to verify their eligibility for reasonable accommodations.
 Early contact will help avoid unnecessary inconvenience and delays.

 Creating a Welcoming EnvironmentAll members of the Instruction Staff are dedicated to the cause of improving diversity, equity, and inclusion in the field of computing, and to supporting the wellness and mental health of our students.